DAN1X27/items-sales-service/README.md

 ## 5. ANNOUNCEMENTS
 ### GET: /announcements?page={page}&count={count}
 ```
 Returns all announcements by page and count.
+The user may not be authorized.
 PARAMS (not required):
 1. currency - The currency in which you want to view the announcements (Default value - USD), available currencies: USD, BYN, RUB, EUR.
 2. filters - Types of items according to which the response will be filtered.
-BODY:
+3. city - city by which to sort (Required if user is not authorized).
+4. country - country by which to sort (Required if user is not authorized).
+BODY (not required):
 1. type - Sort type.
 Available sort types: LIKES, PRICE, ID, WATCHES.
 2. direction - Sort direction.